jtl-software/connector-documentation/example/getting-started.rst

     $application = new Application($connector, CONNECTOR_DIR, $config, $configSchema);
     $application->run();

-After the bootstrap code initializes the autoloader, you may want to instantiate a custom Config or ConfigSchema object.
+After the index code initializes the autoloader, you may want to instantiate a custom Config or ConfigSchema object.
 At the end of the index.php we then create a Connector object and use it to instantiate the application which then gets started.
 If a custom Config or ConfigSchema was created, they should be passed to the application as well.
 Otherwise the application will create those objects itself.